HemingwayLee/mongodb-cheatsheet/cloud/dynamodb/README.md

 # Indexes
 * An index is simply another table with a different key (or two) that sits beside the original
 * A global secondary index (GSI) has a partition key (and optional sort key) that's different from the original table's partition key
 * A local secondary index (LSI) features the same partition key as the original table, but a different sort key
+* In general, you should use GSI rather than LSI.
+The exception is when you `need strong consistency in your query results`

 ## Projection
 * Projection represents attributes that are copied (projected) from the table into an index